-- Would my child be in disadvantage “Academically” if I choose Montessori education?
+- Will my child be at a disadvantage academically if I choose Montessori education?

-- Would my child be prepared to overcome all the challenges that our society brings?
+- Will my child be prepared for all the challenges that our society brings?

-- Would my kid be successful in the future
+- Will my child be successful in the future?

 Hallmarks of Montessori

-Montessori include multiage groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity.
+Montessori includes multi-age groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity.
 In addition, a full complement of specially designed Montessori learning materials are meticulously arranged and available for use in an aesthetically pleasing environment.

 The teacher, child, and environment create a learning triangle.
 The classroom is prepared by the teacher to encourage independence, freedom within limits, and a sense of order.
 The child, through individual choice, makes use of what the environment offers to develop himself, interacting with the teacher when support and/or guidance is needed.

 In Montessori classrooms, children are taught how to regulate their own social interactions.
 Through fun role-playing activities and appropriate modeling, the teacher demonstrates the best way to respond to arguments or new situations, giving the child the ability to act confidently and pro-socially when the actual problem arises.
 The result is a self-regulating classroom, in which natural social tensions are resolved mostly by the children themselves.

 Children move freely throughout the environment, choosing activities that interest them, or working with the teacher, individually, or in small groups.
 Their movement is unrestricted by the teacher unless it endangers themselves, other people, or their surroundings.
 Outdoor environments are important in Montessori schools, and offer opportunities to engage with the natural world.